Valley Lake Boulevard, Keilor East

-- Ongoing – currently 70% of the Valley Lake estate is under the management of the City of Moonee Valley, with a full handover in the next 12-24 months
+- 2024/2025 – The majority of Valley Lake estate is under the management of the Moonee Valley City Council, with a full handover in late 2024/2025

-Today Valley Lake is an award-winning residential development providing a unique place for the community to live, respecting the site’s history and rugged topography and integrating sustainable urban design and architecture.
+Today Valley Lake is an award-winning residential development providing a unique place for the community to live.
+It respects the site’s history and rugged topography, while integrating sustainable urban design and architecture.